Gothyoba/penguinia/README.md

 Each time you move the player the game will output the name of where you are, or a placeholder name.
 In the future this will be a more detailed description for each location.

-Penguinia currently limits the player to a 3 by 3 grid, however this grid will expand in the next few updates.
+Penguinia lets you explore a 3 by 7 grid with 21 interesting fantasy locations.

 Note: This game requires python version 3.10 and above as well as the corresponding version of numpy.